ananthakrishna-kalle-neu/SF_Crime_Analysis/README.md

 # SF_Crime_Analysis

-Description: In this project, I would like to know the nicest neighborhoods in San Francisco that have the lowest crime rates, in case I decide to move there after I graduate from Hawaii.
-Therefore, I retrieved the 15-year data (between 2003 and 2018) of crime events, from the San Francesco Police Department (https://data.sfgov.org/Public-Safety/-Change-Notice-Police-Department-Incidents/tmnf-yvry).

-During EDA, I found some interesting results.
-For instance, among all types of crime (e.g., “Theft”, “Assault”, “Drug”), “Theft” is the most frequent one (22%).
-Also, midnight and noon are the periods with more crime per day and Friday is the most dangerous day per week.
-January and March both have the most number of the incidents, as opposed to the holiday seasons (in December and January).

-Furthermore, I explored and visualized the spatial distribution of the incidents on SF maps.
-I also analyzed how they interact with each other on heat maps.
-I also performed time series analysis to check how different crimes have evolved with time.
-I then fitted the data with an ARIMA model, combined with hyper-parameter tuning, to forecast the crime rates in the next year.

-A future follow-up of this project could be investigating the house price in SF, which is another very important factor for my moving plans.
+Title: Exploring the Safest Neighborhoods in San Francisco: A Comprehensive Analysis of Crime Data

+Introduction:
+As an aspiring resident looking to relocate to San Francisco post-graduation, ensuring a safe and secure neighborhood is paramount.
+To facilitate this decision, an in-depth exploration of crime data spanning 15 years (2003-2018) from the San Francisco Police Department was conducted.
+This project aims to identify the nicest neighborhoods with the lowest crime rates, providing valuable insights for prospective movers.

+Exploratory Data Analysis (EDA):
+The initial phase of this project involved thorough EDA of the crime data.
+Noteworthy findings include:

+Crime Distribution: Analysis revealed that theft is the most prevalent crime, constituting 22% of all reported incidents.
+Temporal Patterns: Crime rates fluctuate throughout the day, with peaks observed at midnight and noon.
+Additionally, Fridays emerge as the most perilous day of the week.
+Seasonal Trends: Surprisingly, January and March exhibit the highest incidence of crimes, contrasting with the expected holiday season surge in December and January.
+Spatial Analysis:
+Utilizing geospatial visualization techniques, the spatial distribution of incidents across San Francisco was meticulously examined.
+This allowed for the identification of crime hotspots and safer regions within the city.
+Heat maps provided further insight into the clustering and intensity of criminal activity in specific areas.

+Time Series Analysis:
+To discern long-term trends and patterns, a time series analysis was conducted for various crime categories.
+This facilitated the identification of evolving crime trends over the 15-year period.
+Subsequently, an ARIMA model, augmented with hyper-parameter tuning, was employed to forecast future crime rates, aiding in prospective neighborhood evaluations.

+Future Directions:
+While this project provides valuable insights into neighborhood safety through crime data analysis, several avenues for future exploration exist.
+One potential avenue involves investigating housing prices in San Francisco, as they constitute a critical factor in relocation decisions.
+By integrating housing price data with crime statistics, a comprehensive assessment of neighborhood desirability can be attained, further assisting individuals in making informed relocation choices.

+Conclusion:
+In conclusion, this project serves as a comprehensive guide for individuals seeking to identify the safest neighborhoods in San Francisco.
+Through rigorous data analysis and visualization techniques, valuable insights into crime patterns and trends were uncovered, empowering prospective movers to make informed decisions regarding their future residence.